3000GT

 A) Piggyback units like an aftermarket fuel controller (Apexi, etc) or The Greddy eManage, go in between your ECU and your injectors.
 They then translate the signals and "fool" your ECU into thinking the injectors are stock.
 That's it in a nutshell.

 This is the lesser expensive way (initially) but not that much once you add up the added wiring and tuning time to get it dialed in.
 The other drawback in my opinion is that these devices always drift or are needing tweaking ALL the time.
 I've yet to see a high HP performance car with a piggyback in it that the owner wasn't fussing with all the time.
 To me that's a big PITA.
 But some have luck with them.
 They also couple it with a MAF translator too.
 By the time you are done figure on at least $800-$1500 (approximate).
+For those that it works for, great, for most others I recommend against them if possible to budget a standalone:

 B) Replace it with what's called a Standalone or EMS (Engine Management System).
 The one most people use in our cars is by AEM.
 But there are also other brands like Motec and Haltech.